sandra-bee/human-value-detection/README.md

 * labels-validation.tsv
 * labels-test.tsv

-Install the requirements in `requirements.txt`, then run `main.py <train|test>` to launch.
+Install the requirements in `requirements.txt`, then run `main.py <train|test|extra_test>` to launch.
 The parameter `train` will launch either grid search (if `GRID_SEARCH=True` in main) or will perform training with a set of optimal hyperparameter values chosen.
 The parameter `test` will perform testing using the `best_model.pt` that has been saved in folder `models\` after training.
+The parameter `extra_test` will also perform testing, but for the additional test datasets provided for robustness (Nahj, Zhihu, NYT).
 You can set `MAKE_PLOTS=True` in main to visualise the training and validation loss obtained on the best model.

 ## Data Augmentation
 To run data augmentation on the files in `\data`, run the file `DataAugmentation.py`.
 This will generate the following augmented training data files: